MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ...
 ```

-Save and close `PhotoEditor.vcxproj`, and rebuild the project.
+Save and close `PhotoEditor.vcxproj`.
+Right-click the project node, and click **Reload Project**.
+Now rebuild the project.

 ## Test the migrated app